• Skip to main content

 Hi Swagatam,

-I'm using this regulator we discussed.
+I'm using this regulator I have explained.
 But It's a fixed voltage regulator that's a tiny bit to high in voltage.
 My LED board is 12volts with a total amp draw of 1.50 amps.
 At 12.3v it creates to much heat.
 At 11.9v its perfect.
 Any suggestions on how to bring voltage down?
 Could I use a resistor to ground draw it down?
 Or would a switching regulator be a better alternative?
 If so could you point me in the direction of a schematic.

 Thank You